evanthegrayt/cdc/README.md

 # cdc [directory]
 I have a few directories in which I clone repositories.
-This function will change directory to the passed argument, no matter which directory it's in, complete with tab-completion for its arguments for `zsh` users.
-Any help getting this implemented in `bash` would be appreciated.
+This function will change directory to the passed argument, no matter which of the repository-containing directories it's in.
+Comes with tab-completion for its arguments, as long as your `zsh`/`bash` version supports it.

+## Rationale
 I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
 following:
 ```sh
 # Assuming `other_repo` exists in `/path/to/repo_dir`
 CDPATH=/path/to/repo_dir